mvanwinkleias/mv_automation_standards/doc/organizational_scheme/index.md

 * You need to quickly and uniquely identify something (I.E. get a ticket number)
 * People will be alerted somehow by your work
 * People will want to know if something is being worked on
+* You want to document it

+...
+If it's work, you probably should have a ticket for it.

+### Periodically Groom Ticketing System

+You're gonna wanna do this.

+* Get people to close out what they can
+* Prioritize the ones that aren't closed
+* Create trello tickets for them if they're important

 ### Break Up the Queues

 Make sure you have a way of at least classifying tickets.
 Some tickets were just a log that something happened.
 Some cover continuing issues.
 Some might just be a TODO.

 I, personally, am not against having a large number of "Open" tickets.
-I use another tool, Trello, to tell me what I should be working on.

 * I log the work in the tickets.
 * I put a link to the documentation in the ticket.